Mayo Clinic's approach

 Mayo Clinic has one of the largest living-donor kidney and liver transplant programs in the United States.

-Across its three sites, Mayo Clinic surgeons have performed more than 7,000 kidney transplants.
-They currently perform approximately 700 kidney transplants each year, including many from living kidney donors.
+Across its three sites, Mayo Clinic surgeons have performed more than 15,500 kidney transplants.
+They currently perform about 1,000 kidney transplants each year, including many from living kidney donors.

-Mayo Clinic surgeons perform about 400 liver transplants each year among its three campuses, including many from living liver donors.
+Mayo Clinic surgeons perform nearly 500 liver transplants each year among its three campuses, including many from living liver donors.

 Advanced treatment and technology

-Mayo Clinic surgeons have extensive expertise with all types of living-donor transplant surgeries, including minimally invasive procedures, HIV-positive organ donation, paired donation and other complex procedures.
+Mayo Clinic surgeons have extensive expertise with all types of living-donor transplant surgeries, including minimally invasive procedures, HIV-positive organ donation, paired-organ donation and other complex procedures.

 Innovation and research